 Local Offer Coronavirus Advice and Information

 The free Manchester COVID-19 Helpline is available seven days a week from 9am-5pm.
-Call 0800 840 3858 for help with Covid questions, booking vaccinations, help to book testing and questions about when to self-isolate.
-Advice is from a nursing team, with a translation service available.
-Here is an easy read pdf of this information and a video in British Sign Language.
+Call 0800 840 3858 for help with Covid questions, including vaccinations and testing.
+Advice is available from a clinical team.

 Manchester City Council has a resource hub of public health information around coronavirus in languages and alternative formats.